ArunramR/DBMS-MINI-PROJECT/README.md

 - `create_database.sql`: SQL script for creating the necessary database tables.
 - `changepassword.php`: Allows users to change their account passwords.
 - `adduser.php`: Contains functionality for adding new users.
-- Other PHP files for task management and user account operations.

 ### Additional Notes:
 - Ensure that your MySQL server is running before accessing the application.